Billshark Review: A Bill Negotiation App for People Who Hate Negotiating

 Estimate your savings

 Note that this is an estimate, not an exact figure.
-If you choose to use Billshark, they might negotiate more (or less) savings, but it’s a good starting point.
+If you choose to use Billshark, it might negotiate more (or less) savings, but it’s a good starting point.
 You do have to create an account or log in with your Google account to get the results.

 The premise behind Billshark’s negotiation services is that people spend too much money on their subscription-based services, but don’t have the time to search for better deals or call providers to negotiate a lower rate.
 Instead of doing it themselves, customers can authorize Billshark to contact providers on their behalf to lower their bills.